Meet our Team

-Dr. Tanya de Villiers-Botha is a lecturer in the Department of Philosophy at Stellenbosch University.
+Dr Tanya de Villiers-Botha is a senior lecturer in the Department of Philosophy at Stellenbosch University.
 She is also head of the Unit for the Ethics of Technology in the Centre for Applied Ethics, coordinator of the Data and Computational Ethics Research Group of the Stellenbosch University Philosophy Department and a member of the Global AI Ethics Consortium of the Institute for the Ethics of Artificial Intelligence, Technical University of Munich.
 Her research interests include: philosophy of mind and cognitive science, meta-ethics and the epistemology and ethics of AI.